 What’s important to recognise now is that effective SEO goes far beyond keywords.
 It is basically about having a well-designed website and strong content marketing offering.

 Understanding searcher intent

-Due to the way that Google and others are developing, it’s become more important than ever to consider context.
-Keywords and phrases still play a central role – as after all they are what people type into the search bar – but they need to be shown within a framework.
-Therefore, the best route to take with your planning, is to focus on overall topics, as it is these core themes that will make sense of the big picture.
+Due to the way that Google and others are developing, it’s become more important than ever to consider the context.
+Keywords and phrases still play a central role – as, after all, they are what people type into the search bar – but they need to be shown within a framework.
+Therefore, the best route to take with your planning is to focus on overall topics, as it is these core themes that will make sense of the big picture.